vminvsky/hal-analysis/README.md

 4. `win_rates.py`
 5. `convex_hull.py`
 6. `visualizations.py`
+You can change the data directory and update the agent/model name mappings in `config.py`.

 ## Visualizations generated
 1. `visualizations/new_plots/heatmaps/dist_overall_win_rate_heatmap.png` - heatmap of win rates calculated using the distance from pareto frontier of the Cost vs. Max Accuracy over all agent scaffolds